michaelfeil/embed/README.md

 ## Why embed?

+Note: Embed has a new url & moved to https://github.com/michaelfeil/infinity/tree/main/libs/embed_package.

 Embed makes it easy to load any embedding, classification and reranking models from Huggingface.
 It leverages [Infinity](https://github.com/michaelfeil/infinity) as backend for async computation, batching, and Flash-Attention-2.